Table of Content

 End: Blue Diamond Junction City Hall

-Heading in the direction of the Red Rock National Conservation Area, you will soon come across the Red Rock Visitor’s Center which can provide historical background regarding how the canyon was formed as well as giving you the rundown of the local wildlife.
+Heading in the direction of the Red Rock National Conservation Area, you will soon come across the Red Rock Visitor’s Center which can provide historical background regarding how the canyon was formed as well as give you the rundown of the local wildlife.

 While still in the area, you can take a hike up the Sandstone Quarry and the Calico Tanks using the natural staircases formed by the rock formations.
 Once you have reached the top, you will be able to overlook pockets in the rock where the local wildlife gather to drink.